Discrimination & Harassment

 AWS provides comprehensive advice and assistance to employers in respect of investigating and dealing with discrimination and harassment issues.

 We are also able to develop appropriate policies, guidelines and handbooks for your workforce – from concept to printed publication.
-We have produced employee handbooks for businesses as diverse as construction companies and car park operators and for local governments.
+Australian Workplace Strategies has produced employee handbooks for businesses as diverse as construction companies and car park operators and for local governments.